sophist0/demo_web_app/README.txt

 I developed this website for a project that was never completed.
 Figure it demonstrates I can do webprogramming in a pinch.

 ##############################################################################################
-Setup a virtual box server
+Setup a nginx server on a virtualbox
 ##############################################################################################

 This tutorial assumes the host machine is Ubuntu 18.04 LTS but it should work on other operating systems.